 The young sprouts eaten fresh, or cooked as tea or soup are a very valuable vitamin-rich food.
 In the old times seafarers used to take young spruce shoots with them as a remedy or a preventive measure against scurvy.

-The needles and branches contain a resin with essential oils that not only exude a pleasant odour in log cabins and inhabitable summerhouses, but also clear the respiratory passages, kill pain, act anti-inflammatory, and expectorant when inhaled or ingested as pills with oil, teas, or spruce tip syrup.
+The needles and branches contain a resin with essential oils that not only exude a pleasant odour in log cabins and large summer houses, but also clear the respiratory passages, kill pain, act anti-inflammatory, and expectorant when inhaled or ingested as pills with oil, teas, or spruce tip syrup.

 Ointments from spruce needles and oil are used against aching muscles or joints.
 The pleasant odour is used in perfumes, soaps, foam baths, and deodorants.

 If you think about making some of these remedies for yourself in your summer house now, you should know how to distinguish a spruce tree from a fir.
 The easiest way to do it is to test if the needles sting.
 If they do, you have a spruce.
 Fir needles are not sharp enough to really sting.
 The next test could be trying if you can roll a needle between your fingers.
 This usually only works with spruce’s needles, because fir needles are too flat to do that.

 If you look at large trees, you can see that firs are flatter on top while spruces tend to have sharp tops.